Comprehensive Guide to Disappearing Filipinos

 Doesn’t sound right, doesn’t it?

 This is why I’ve moved away from calling my OFS team “virtual assistants”.
 These people aren’t just doing menial, repetitive tasks.
-They’re specialists with years of training and experience in their niche.
+They’re SPECIALISTS with years of training and experience in their niche.

 Another possible reason for loss of motivation is when your OFS hasn’t had a raise or benefits in a long time.